-Description of each gift I received at any time since 30 June Name and address of donor
+Description of each gift I received at any time since 30 Name and address of donor June

-D. Contributions to travel

-Name and address of each person who made any financial or other contribution to any travel undertaken by me at any time since 30 June

-Dates on which travel was undertaken

-Name of States, Territories of the Commonwealth and overseas countries in which travel was undertaken
+D. Contributions to travel Name and address of each person who made any financial or other contribution to any travel undertaken by me at any time since 30 June Dates on which travel was undertaken Name of States, Territories of the Commonwealth and overseas countries in which travel was undertaken

-E. Interests and positions in corporations

-Name and address of each corporation in which I had an interest or held a position at the return date/at any time since 30 June

-Nature of interest (if Description of any) position (if any)

-Description of principal objects (if any) of corporation (except in case of listed company)
+E. Inferests and positions in corporations Name and address of each Nature of interest Description of Description of corporation in which I had an interest or held a position at the return date/at any time since 30 June (if any) position (if any) principal objects (if any) of corporation (except in case of listed company) - 1 //